persuaded9041/poke-solus-rgb/docs/FEATURES.md

 Fossils (Dome/Helix) | added 2 additional fossils in Victory Road because it's late enough in the game that you wouldn't be able to use them for your main party
 Eevee | added to Route 17 @ 5% (similar to LGPE)
 Porygon | added a scientist who works for Pokémon Lab on Cinnabar Island who sells you one for 10,000p "illegally" (this is where Porygon was created originally); The price was determined because it's _around_ 10% (a bit less) of the Game Corner cost after doing coin conversion if you use the 6500c price (6,500 coins @ 1,000p per 50c = 130,000p x 10% = 13,000p).
 Mew | added a static encounter in a new room of Cinnabar Lab basement (technically B2F); The thematic reasoning is a bit ambiguous... it could be interpreted as Mew "coming back" to the building where its DNA was used to create Mewtwo, in order to find Mewtwo... or it could be seen as the "original" Mew that was used for experimentation (whether Mew was ever present in this building or if DNA was taken from the jungle is not clear in the lore) now hiding somewhere in this building.
 The new room's entrance is surrounded by rocks as if a hole was broken in the floor by Mew.
+It's level 30 (like in Emerald).

 Why did you think it was OK to change the Game Corner prize window Pokémon?
 > Since all version-exclusive Pokémon appearances in the game were merged, I also removed the version-exclusives in the Game Corner.
 Their locations